Sexually Based Offense Charges Lawyer in Fort Worth

 - Where can I find more information for people who are accused of or have been convicted of sex crimes?

 The Texas Penal Code contains several different sex crimes.
 While some offenses are classified as misdemeanor and others are felonies, convictions related to any of these criminal charges can have a dramatic, lifelong impact for alleged offenders.

-Townsend, Gebhardt & Eppes, PLLC understands that simply being accused of any sex crime can have profound implications on a person’s life.
+Gebhardt and Eppes, PLLC understands that simply being accused of any sex crime can have profound implications on a person’s life.
 Our firm thoroughly investigates and fights to get criminal charges reduced or dismissed for such sexually based criminal charges as:

 - Sexual Assault;

 - Indecency with a Child;

 - Online Solicitation;